Westbourne Park

 In terms of cultural diversity, Westbourne Park records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Westbourne Park's cultural diversity was found to be above average, with 20.2% of its population born overseas and 15.9% speaking a language other than English at home.
-Christianity was the main religion in Westbourne Park, comprising 47.9% of people.
-Hinduism was overrepresented compared to Greater Adelaide, making up 2.3% versus 2.8%.
+Westbourne Park, surveyed in the year 2021, exhibited above-average cultural diversity with 20.2% of its residents born overseas and 15.9% speaking a language other than English at home.
+Christianity was the predominant religion, comprising 47.9% of Westbourne Park's population.
+Notably, Hinduism was overrepresented compared to Greater Adelaide, making up 2.3% versus 2.8%.

 Frequently Asked Questions - Diversity